Alaska National Guard donates historical armory to community of Gambell

 |0

-This work, Alaska National Guard donates historical armory to community of Gambell [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alaska National Guard donates historical armory to community of Gambell, by 1LT Balinda Dresel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT